FCAI-CairoUniversity/ThirdYear_FirstSemester/README.md

-# 📚 Third Year, First Semester
+# 📚 Third Year (2025-2026), First Semester

-📌 A comprehensive collection of tasks and lectures covering **Database Management System, Algorithms & Data Structure, and Advanced Software Engineering**.
+📌 A comprehensive collection of tasks and lectures covering **HENAaaaaa**.

 ---